5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 google responds with sites about hacking stuffs.

 ### link
-This one will works better instead of only looking in search url, it will also look in the
+This one will works better instead of only looking in search url, it will also look in the site for urls that possibly are vulnerable.

+link:index.php?id=

+This is very useful I would say even more than inurl.